cwyse/wysechoice-wiki/home/network_services.md

   touch /mnt/data/unbound/forward-records.conf
   touch /mnt/data/unbound/srv-records.conf
 ```
 9. Logon to the pihole admin page, and under settings, TODO: Configure PiHole/Unbound to use each other select the DNS tab.
 Unselect all Upstream DNS servers, and then add a custom IPv4 server - 192.168.5.4#53.
+Also make sure DNSSEC is turned off. (https://github.com/pi-hole/docs/issues/207)
+1. Update /mnt/data/pihole/etc-dnsmasq.d/01-pihole.conf and set the cache-size to 0.
 1. Update your DNS Servers to 192.168.5.3 (or your custom ip) in all your DHCP configs.
 1. Configure a cron job to monitor the container from a separate host and restart it if necessary
     - Copy the following script to /usr/local/bin/dns_restart.sh on a host computer